aelzenaar/ncea-notes/unibooks.md

 My favourite multi-dimensional calculus book, is, in fact:

  * Lynn Loomis and Shlomo Sternberg, _Advanced Calculus_.
-This book started off as notes for the legendary Math 55 at Harvard; it starts off with a recap of linear algebra, and ends up around 500 pages later with a very nice approach to differential forms.
+This book started off as notes for the legendary Math 55 at Harvard (a first year course!);
+   it starts off with a recap of linear algebra, and ends up around 500 pages later with a very nice approach to differential forms.
 This is my favourite calculus text of all time, but it is probably a little too much for students in first year!
 (Or even students who have completed 253, to be honest... perhaps 255 is enough preparation?
 The preface recommends baby Spivak as prep.)
 Highlights include a rigorous (and clear) treatment of infinitesimal functions and differentials, and a final chapter on applications to theoretical physics.
 The exposition tries to explain a great deal of the 'philosophy of doing mathematics', which I quite like - see, for example, the chapter on uniformity and compactness.
 (515.8 L86)

 ### Linear Algebra (253/255)
+Note also that Artin's _Algebra_ (see 320 below) is also a very nice introduction to linear algebra for someone who understands the computational stuff in first semester linear algebra.
+The material in 250/253/255 is covered in chapters 1, 3, 4, and 7.

  * Paul Halmos, _Finite-Dimensional Vector Spaces_.
 This book covers the same content as 253 but in much greater detail.
 Like every other Paul Halmos book, it is incredibly well-written; just take care not to get bogged down by the sections on multi-linear algebra and determinants.
 The exercises are actually quite similar to those that you should be solving for 253 anyway, just take note of his preface (some exercises are introduced before the material that makes them easy).
+Like _Naive Set Theory_ below, the theorems themselves are the real exercises.
 (515.5 H19f)
  * Sheldon Axler, _Linear Algebra Done Right_.
 On my list to read.
 Supposed to be very good.
 (512.5 A96)

 ### "Proofs" (255)